abpframework/abp/docs/en/Community-Articles/2021-04-22-How-to-Integrate-the-Syncfusion-Blazor-Component/POST.md

-## Integrationg SyncFusion UI with the ABP Framework Blazor UI
+## Integrating SyncFusion UI with ABP Framework Blazor UI

 Hi, in this step by step article, I will show you how to integrate [Syncfusion](https://www.syncfusion.com/blazor-components), a blazor UI components into ABP Framework-based applications.